Blog

 OfficeRnD and Optix both automate many of the day-to-day tasks of coworking spaces including invoicing, billing, and bookings.
 Optix takes automation one-step further by providing a native automation and workflow builder, similar to that of HubSpot or Zapier, directly in the Optix platform.

 With this, coworking space owners and operators can automate more things they do each day — from lead management and invoice follow-ups to task management and tour follow-ups — all within the Optix platform.
-Optix is the only platform on the market today that offers this level of automation within the tool, making it an ideal choice for those who want to automate their business.
+Optix stands out for offering native automation tools within the platform, something that many competitors rely on third-party tools to achieve.

 3. Support and onboarding

-Optix in contrast is widely regarded as having exceptional customer support.
+In contrast, Optix includes personalized onboarding and is known for its responsive support, according to user reviews.
 One Capterra user shared, “I’ve never been so impressed by a customer support team and we use *a lot* of SaaS products.”
 Optix ranks 4.9/5 stars on Capterra for customer service, making it a leader of the industry in that domain.

 4. Customization and flexibility

 OfficeRnD Flex is designed to serve traditional coworking spaces with a standard model of renting rooms and desks.
-Though the platform can be customized to fit the needs of coworking spaces well, it sometimes fails to meet the demands of many niche coworking spaces or those with unconventional business models, such as Brooklyn Hourly Offices.
-For operators who are looking to serve a specific demographic or who want more flexibility with their business model may find the tool to be too rigid.
+Though the platform can be customized to fit the needs of coworking spaces well, it may not offer the level of flexibility needed by niche or unconventional coworking models such as Brooklyn Hourly Offices.
+Operators who are looking to serve a specific demographic or who want more flexibility with their business model may find the tool to be too rigid.

 The Optix platform is built to allow for a wide range of flexibility, which means the platform can be used by a number of different types of businesses beyond just traditional coworking spaces.
 For those with non-traditional business models or those who are looking to make equipment or other resources bookable by the hour, this can be a big plus.